Training Our Future Scientists and Engineers For A Better Future!

 Students will perform experiments in pollination, build a bee house, plant their own Bee friendly garden, create a beeswax kitchen wrap, and make a honeycomb candle.
 Can you help save the bees?

 Science is everywhere, in your home, your school, your car…even your toys!
 Something as simple as a rubber ball demonstrates a scientific principle.
-In this unit, you will become a toymaker as well as an expert in the science behind the toy.
-You are going to experiment with gravity and energy, bubbles and buoyancy, magic sand and amazing instant snow.
-We’ve added a couple cool science surprises too!
+In this part of our fall workshop, you will become an expert in the science behind the toy.
+You are going to experiment with gravity, energy, and other amazing scientific principles.
+We’ve even added some yummy treats!